 Jeff's other activities during the nineties included appearances in the US, Europe, Brazil, and Argentina, as well as various recordings, with Lee Konitz; a tour of Europe with Joe Lovano, Tom Harrell, and Anthony Cox; and several tours of Europe and the US with Lovano's Universal Language sextet.
 In addition to performances with Circadian Rhythms, featuring Tony Malaby and Michael Formanek, Jeff also began playing with Bill McHenry, Ethan Iverson, and Reid Anderson, subsequently recording Live At Smalls (Fresh Sound/New Talent) in 2000, and McHenry's SonicPressure (Fresh Sound/New Talent) in 2005.
 Jeff toured Europe with Paul Bley in 2001.

-For the last decade Jeff has been dividing his time between New York and London.
+For the last fifteen years Jeff has been dividing his time between New York and London.
 He has toured the UK with Bill McHenry (2005), Lee Konitz (2006), and Dave Liebman (in a quartet co-led by British guitarist Phil Robson--2008-09).
 During 2006-09 Jeff performed throughout Britain with saxophonist Martin Speake and pianist Bobo Stenson in support of Speake's Change of Heart (ECM).
 He has also appeared in the UK with Nikki Iles, Hans Koller's ensemble (with guest soloists Kenny Wheeler, Bob Brookmeyer, and Evan Parker), Christine Tobin, Bobby Wellins, Julian Arguelles, Ingrid Laubrock, Barry Green, Julian Siegel, Norma Winstone, Kit Downes, Olie Brice, Alex Merritt, Mike Fletcher and Alex Bonney.
 Recent activities have included a 50+ date tour with Martin Speak and Mike Outram in support of the CD Always a First Time, additional touring with John O'Gallagher, Francois Théberge, Sam Lasserson, and a reunion tour with Tony Malaby organized by bassist Olie Brice.

-Jeff's recent recordings include Richard Sussman Continuum, featuring Randy Brecker and Jerry Bergonzi (Origin), Hans Koller with Bill Frisell Cry Want (psi), Martin Speake Live At Riverhouse (Pumpkin) and Always a First Time (Pumpkin), Nikki Iles Hush (Basho), Mike Gibbs Twelve Play GilEvans, Lee Konitz, Dan Tepfer, Michael Janisch, Jeff Williams First Meeting (Whirlwind Recordings) and Jeff Williams Another Time and The Listener (Whirlwind Recordings) featuring Jeff's current New York-based quartet comprised of Duane Eubanks, John O'Gallagher and John Hébert.
-The group toured the UK in 2012 and The Listener is a live recording from London's Vortex.
+Jeff's more recent recordings include Richard Sussman Continuum, featuring Randy Brecker and Jerry Bergonzi (Origin), Hans Koller with Bill Frisell Cry Want (psi), Martin Speake Live At Riverhouse (Pumpkin) and Always a First Time (Pumpkin), Nikki Iles Hush (Basho), Mike Gibbs Twelve Play GilEvans, Lee Konitz, Dan Tepfer, Michael Janisch, Jeff Williams First Meeting (Whirlwind Recordings) and Jeff Williams Another Time and The Listener (Whirlwind Recordings) featuring Jeff's New York-based quartet comprised of Duane Eubanks, John O'Gallagher and John Hébert.
+That group toured the UK in 2012 and The Listener is a live recording from London's Vortex.